romanmikh/romanmikh/README.md

 ### Thanks for visiting! 😄

-I'm a **full-stack software engineer** at [Hinge Health](https://www.hingehealth.com/)  and a software engineering student at [École 42](https://42london.com/) 📚
+I'm a **equity option trader** at [UBS](https://www.ubs.com/uk/en.html)  and a software engineering student at [École 42](https://42london.com/) 📚

-I've been working mainly with Python, JavaScript/TypeScript, React, React Native, Redux, Flask, PWA, SPA, SQL, MongoDB, AWS, Heroku, Docker, CI/CD.
+I've been working mainly with Python, C, KDB/q+, Java, MATLAB & Mathematica.

 I'm an avid self-learner and have a variety of interests: